tidyverse/tidyverse.org/content/blog/modern-text-features/index.md

 # one of: "deep-dive", "learn", "package", "programming", or "other"
 categories: [deep-dive]
 tags: [graphic-device, ragg, systemfonts]
-rmd_hash: a5e419f452d9e209
+rmd_hash: de4886771cdfe5c8

 ---

-I'm extremely pleased to present the culmination of several years of work on font rendering, spanning the [systemfonts](https://github.com/r-lib/systemfonts), [textshaping](https://github.com/r-lib/textshaping), and [ragg](https://ragg.r-lib.org) packages.
-These releases complete our efforts to create a high-quality, performant raster graphics device that works comparably on every operating system.
+I'm extremely pleased to present the culmination of several years of work spanning the [systemfonts](https://github.com/r-lib/systemfonts), [textshaping](https://github.com/r-lib/textshaping), and [ragg](https://ragg.r-lib.org) packages.
+These releases complete our efforts to create a high-quality, performant raster graphics device that works the same way on every operating system.

-The result of the latest work is that font rendering in the ragg graphics devices now just works, regardless of what you throw at it.
+This blog post presents our improvements to ragg's font rendering so that it now "just works" regardless of what you throw at it.
 This includes:

 1. Support for non-Latin scripts including Right-to-Left (RtL) scripts.
 2. Support for OpenType features such as ligatures, glyph substitutions, etc.